Skip to main content

 }

-We are now ready to implement the logic that runs when a player makes a move.
+You are now ready to implement the logic that runs when a player makes a move.

-We'll do this in the next post!
+You'll do this in the next post!
 See you then! 👋